 Due to years of economic stagnation and recession, the Zika virus, and political crises, the health care system has been left unimproved in Brazil.
 The quality of medical service in the public healthcare sector is considered to be sub-standard, especially in the public system.
 During preparation for the 2016 Rio Olympics, since Brazil’s healthcare needs to be upgraded, over $2 million in new medical devices will be donated to Brazil.
 However, there is still much work ahead.
 Besides, English-speaking doctors aren’t always available in public hospitals outside of the central city areas.

 Most expats living in Brazil choose to make use of private medical facilities.
 However, the cost of private medical care is usually high.
-Expats should obtain appropriate international health insurance if wishing to retire in Brazil.
+Expats should obtain appropriate international health insurance if wish to retiring in Brazil.

 Housing and Cost of living in Brazil

 Generally, a one bedroom apartment in a city center would need an average of at least $450 dollars per month, and $300 US dollars per month if outside of the city center.
 It is a good idea to obtain a more expensive apartment or house, especially in a safe area.

 Having a meal in an inexpensive restaurant would cost under $10 US dollars on average.
 In a mid-range restaurant a three-course meal for two people, the cost would be around $35 US dollars.